rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ```

 Any typo, missed form field, wrong form field type submitted from the calling program resulted in a meaningless 400 error.
-To work around this issue I ended up resorting to
+To work around this issue I ended up
 implementing `fromMultipart` in `Either MultiformError` monad and converting it to `Maybe` with something like that:

 ``` haskell